NightDev19/NightDev19/README.md

 <details>
  <summary><h3>👨‍💻 NightDev19's Coding Journey</h3></summary>
-   I strated my coding journey when i was grade 12 an information and communication student with a passion to learn everything i could in programming world - code .And all the while teaching myself a simple coding skill in my second year college , but that soon get overshadowed by my desire to excel python.
+   I strated my coding journey when i was grade 12 an information and communication technology student with a passion to learn everything i could in programming world - code .And all the while teaching myself a simple coding skill in my second year college , but that soon get overshadowed by my desire to excel python.

 [youtube]: https://www.youtube.com/@nightcoremetry7772